-So the best onboarding software solutions come with the ability to build a knowledge base on your website, and then embed that into your product directly by means of a widget.
+So the best onboarding software solutions come with the ability to build a knowledge base on your website and then embed that into your product directly by means of a widget to guide users.

 That saves your customer the trouble of browsing your website for 5 minutes before they find the help pages.
 Not a fun place to be in.

 Can you build your own onboarding software from scratch?

 The short answer to this is: yes, but you wouldn’t want to.

 In theory, it’s possible to code things like modals, tooltips, and checklists.
 But it will cost a lot of time and money, and distract your developers from engineering your product.

 If you don’t believe me, have a look at the amount of code needed to produce a simple tooltip: